holuspokus/homebridge-pioneer-avr-2025/README.md

 > This allows a single button to toggle the receiver on and off, facilitating one-button control in HomeKit.
 > If disabled, the receiver will remain on and simply reselect the current input.

+> **toggleListeningMode:**
+> If enabled, the HomeKit receiver will display a switch that allows you to toggle between two predefined listening modes.
+If disabled, the switch will not be available in HomeKit.

+> **toggleListeningModeLink:**
+> This option controls how the listening mode toggle switch is displayed when devices are bundled.
+If enabled (default), the toggle appears directly within the receiver’s view when devices are grouped.
+If disabled, the toggle is presented as a separate switch, independent of the bundling setting.

+> **maxReconnectAttempts:**
+> Set the total number of reconnect attempts before giving up on reconnecting to the device.

+> **maxReconnectAttemptsBeforeDiscover:**
+> Set the maximum number of reconnect attempts before triggering a device rediscovery process.

 > **name:**
 > In the example below, "name" under "devices" refers to the name as it appears in HomeKit.
 > Characters that could cause issues are automatically removed.